JetBrains/mps-maven-deployer/README.md

 1. MPS core libraries and third-party libraries installed with MPS that the plugin depends on to be able to run (from `$mpsHome/lib`) are all packaged together into `mps-libs.jar`, and `MPS-src.zip` is attached as the source JAR to the artifact.
-2. MPS languages and solutions are packaged into a module with `lar` extension (for Language ARchive).
+2. MPS languages and solutions are packaged into a module with `mar` extension (for Module ARchive).

 Some JARs are packaged into both artifacts since they are used by the plugin as plain Java libraries and also by MPS as modules (solutions).